yoriiis/svg-chunk-webpack-plugin/README.md

 The plugin will generates one SVG sprite for each entrypoints.
 Sprites are built in the output path directory with all the other assets.
 Each sprite filename is composed by the entrypoint name (`sprite-home.svg` in the example below).

-First, let's add the plugin to the Webpack configuration.
+First, let's add the loader and the plugin to the Webpack configuration.

+> The loader and the plugin need to works together.

 **webpack.config.js**